RRSP facts you must remember this year and beyond!

 Again, as referenced above, there are two great tax benefits that RRSPs provide Canadian investors:

-- a tax deduction from your contribution, and
+- a tax deduction from your RRSP contribution, and

 With your tax deduction, you can reduce the taxes you pay today.

 - Do use the RRSP to reduce your reduce your taxable income.
-If you’re in a high tax bracket, investing an in RRSP could help push you into a lower one.
-You’ll also receive a tax receipt based on the amount of money you contribute, which you should re-contribute.
+If you’re in a high tax bracket, contributions to your RRSP could help push you into a lower tax bracket.
+You’ll also receive a tax receipt based on the amount of money you contribute, which you should always re-contribute.

-- Don’t bother using the Home Buyers’ Plan.
+- Don’t bother using the Home Buyers’ Plan personally.
 With so much TFSA contribution room available to every adult Canadian now, I see no reason why this plan should be used.
+See above!

 - Don’t consider the RRSP-generated tax refund as a financial windfall.
 It’s essentially a tax-deferred government loan to you and you’ll need to pay taxes on RRSP withdrawals.

 - Don’t contribute to an RRSP if your earned income is less than $50,000.
 I think it makes far more sense to maximize contributions to your TFSA first.
 After you max out your TFSA, then contribute to your RRSP.
 The TFSA is the perfect investing account for every Canadian, including those in lower tax brackets who will end up in a similar income bracket in retirement.
 The TFSA is also an ideal account for any investor who cannot or will not max out their RRSP contribution room.

 - A final “don’t” from me: don’t bother with any RRSP loan.
 That’s generally a bad idea.
-While a short-term loan to contribute to your RRSP might sound like a good idea – let’s face it – borrowing for investing is not generally a good idea for most of us.
+Yes, while a short-term loan to contribute to your RRSP might sound like a good idea – let’s face it – borrowing for investing is not generally a good idea for most of us.
 Especially if you have a large mortgage already.
 Instead, get your emergency fund in place.
 Pay down your mortgage or car loan debt without fail.
 Contribute to your TFSA for tax-free wealth-building AND then contribute to your RRSP if that makes sense – if you have more money leftover.
-Don’t dig yourself another hole.
+Don’t dig yourself another financial hole.
 If you cannot afford to make regular RRSP contributions in the first place then I don’t believe you shouldn’t be thinking about an RRSP loan.

 RRSP contributions can work wonders over time…

 My go-to RRSP calculator at Get Smarter About Money from my Helpful Sites page.

-That could be your portfolio value if you follow those guidelines.
+That could be your portfolio value if you follow my guidelines!